-This term is short for “narcissist speak,” and generally refers to a series of either misleading, loosely-related, or nonsensical words that a narcissist will string together in an effort to avoid accountability and groom their target into not questioning or challenging them in any way.
-Like the rest of a narcissist’s behavior, narc speak is about gaining and keeping control over the situation, their target, and their target’s perception of reality.
+The term "narc speak," short for "narcissist speak," refers to a series of either misleading, loosely related, or nonsensical words that a narcissist will string together to avoid accountability and groom their target into not questioning or challenging them in any way.
+Like the rest of a narcissist’s behavior, narc speak is about gaining and keeping control over the situation, target, and target’s perception of reality.

-You may also hear the term “narc speak” being referred to as “word salad.”
+You may also hear the term narc speak referred to as “word salad.”
 However, it can be helpful to understand that there are two types of word salad.
-On a medical level, the term “word salad” is generally used to describe the disorganized speech (which includes loose associations and resulting bizarre word combinations) that can happen from cognitive impairment due to schizophrenia, Alzheimer’s, a stroke, or other type of brain injury or mental illness.
+On a medical level, the term word salad might be used to describe the disorganized speech from cognitive impairment due to schizophrenia, Alzheimer’s, a stroke, or other types of brain injury or mental illness.
 This is not the same type of word salad in which narcissists engage.

-The difference between “medical” word salad and a narcissist’s word salad is that medical reasons for word salad are due to a cognitive issue, whereas with narcissists it’s due to a personality issue.
-When a person suffers from a cognitive form of word salad, it is not intentional; it’s generally ongoing and happens regardless of the topic brought up.
+The difference between a medical word salad and a narcissist’s word salad is that medical reasons for word salad are cognitive issues.
+With narcissists, it’s due to them lacking the desire for sincere, solutions-oriented communication.
+When a person suffers from a medical form of word salad, it is not intentional; it’s generally ongoing and happens regardless of the topic brought up.
 The person with word salad usually struggles to make themselves clear, and their disorganized speech may improve with medication or time.
-Narc speak type word salad is intentional (it’s their attempt to manipulate), it isn’t pervasive through all of their speech, it tends to only happen when they are trying to avoid accountability or gain control, and they don’t strive to make themselves more clear—if anything, the conversation gets more confusing and frustrating the more they speak, and medication or time don’t impact their behavior in any positive way.
+Narc speak word salad is intentional.
+It isn’t pervasive through all of their speech.
+It tends only to happen when they are trying to avoid accountability or gain control.
+They don’t strive to make themselves clear.
+If anything, the conversation gets more confusing and frustrating, the more they speak.
+Medication or time don’t impact their behavior in any positive way.

 Narc speak: “Trust me.
 I would never hurt you.”